Expert Estate Planning, Wills and Trusts Services in the Spokane Valley

 Expense.
 The creation and ongoing maintenance of a trust is much more expensive than the creation of a simple will.
 The cost in attorney’s fees is higher.
 The cost to transfer all assets into the trust is an additional expense.
 Finally, every trust must have an associated “Pour-Over Will” to direct any assets that were not transferred to the trust (so you ultimately wind up with a will either way).

 Maintenance.
 It is difficult for people to remember to transfer all of their assets over the course of their lifetime into the trust.
 Should you forget to do that, even once, you could end up having to go through the probate process anyway, thereby negating the value of the entire exercise.

 Complexity.
 Trusts are often very long and complex, making it difficult for people to understand their own estate planning documents.
 This makes it difficult to feel comfortable that you have made the plans you intended, and it makes it difficult for those who must work with the document after your death to ensure they are following your wishes.

 Liability to Creditors.
 Avoiding probate doesn’t take advantage of the short probate creditor claim statute of limitations.
 In trust situations, claims for payment can be made years after the date of death.
 In probate, creditors have mere months to make their claims, after which any claims are barred by the court.

 Establishing a Plan That’s Right for You

 There are some situations which favor the use of a trust, such as when there is complex ongoing business involved or a high need for privacy.
 Additionally, there are several other estate planning elements to consider.
 We’ll be happy to help you determine which instruments are best for your specific situation.
 Then we’ll craft the document to achieve your estate planning goals.

-Expert Estate Planning
+Expert Estate Planning in Spokane

 Serving the communities of Spokane, Spokane Valley, Liberty Lake, Deer Park, Nine Mile Falls, Airway Heights, Cheney, Mead